John Finnegan (The Bold and the Beautiful): Relationship with Steffy

-The duo later exchange vows and marry at the Forrester family mansion, which was billed as the "Wedding of the Year" in front, of their family and friends.
-At their wedding reception, notorious villainess Sheila Carter reveals herself to be Finn's biological mother.
-Sheila's desire to contact Finn developed into an uncontrollable obsession, and anybody condemning contact attempts, were subjected to Sheila's attacks, leading to Finn stepping in front of Steffy (one of Sheila's strongest opposers) and taking the bullet, and was reported to have succumbed to his injuries.
-Unbeknownst to Steffy, Finn was later to be revealed alive and being taken care by his adoptive mother Li, in her apartment.
-Steffy was whisked away to Monaco, checking herself in a mental health care facility, unable to cope with Finn's presumed death.
+The duo eventually marry at the Forrester family mansion, in what was billed as the "Wedding of the Year," surrounded by family and friends.
+At the reception, notorious villainess Sheila Carter reveals herself as Finn's biological mother.
+Sheila's obsession with contacting Finn escalates into violence, leading to a confrontation in which Finn takes a bullet meant for Steffy and is presumed dead.
+Unbeknownst to her, Finn survives and is secretly cared for by his adoptive mother Li.
+Unable to cope with Finn’s presumed death, Steffy checks herself into a mental health facility in Monaco.

-Later, Finn escapes from Sheila's clutches, who had found him alive in the apartment, attacked Li and held him hostage for weeks.
-Finn arrives in Monaco, where he and Steffy reunite, in front of the French Riviera located church.
-The ringing of church's bells directed both Finn and Steffy towards the church.
-On the cinematic details of the reunion, Novlan reveals that "the church bells were used as a calling to each other, it had a real emotional impact on both characters" specifically "on a spirit and subconscious level", indicating the couple's soulmate connection.
-Novlan continues to declare that their "love is so deep and so connected" and classifies the pairing as a "mature relationship."
+Finn later escapes Sheila’s captivity, where he had been held after she attacked Li.
+He reunites with Steffy in Monaco, guided by the ringing of church bells.
+On the cinematic details, Novlan explained: "The church bells were used as a calling to each other, it had a real emotional impact on both characters," specifically "on a spirit and subconscious level," highlighting their soulmate connection.
+Novlan further described their "love as so deep and so connected," classifying the couple as a "mature relationship."

+In a May 2023 publication of Soap Opera Digest, Bell officially designated the Finn and Steffy pairing as a supercouple.
+In a June 2024 interview with Soaps.com, Novlan referred to Steffy as Finn's "true soulmate."